 - (1) Prior to launch, crew members will have reviewed this QAPP, will have signed the QAPP certification form (Exhibit 15), and will understand their assigned roles in the sample collection procedure.
-All sampler identification information and other field data will be recorded on the Field Collection Summary (Exhibit 1). - (2) The transport vessel will be launched from an appropriate area that allows access to the reaches to be sampled. - (3) Sampling will commence at the first site located at the downstream end of the reach to be sampled and will proceed in an upstream direction.
+All sampler identification information and other field data will be recorded on the presampling summary (Exhibit 1). - (2) The transport vessel will be launched from an appropriate area that allows access to the reaches to be sampled. - (3) Sampling will commence at the first site located at the downstream end of the reach to be sampled and will proceed in an upstream direction.
 The only exception to this protocol is when the boat launch is located upstream of the sampling reach.
-Then sampling will commence at the first site located at the upstream end of the reach to be sampled and will proceed in an downstream direction.
-The direction traveled for sampling should be recorded on the Field Collection Summary (Exhibit 1). - (4) It is imperative to avoid disturbing sediments, and avoid collecting samples where the sediments have been stirred up.
-If sediments are accidentally disturbed by the boat motor, it is required that the driver, re-position the boat in a new area without disturbing sediments.
+Then sampling will commence at the first site located at the upstream end of the reach to be sampled and will proceed in a downstream direction.
+The direction traveled for sampling should be recorded on the pre-sampling summary (Exhibit 1). - (4) It is imperative to avoid disturbing sediments, and avoid collecting samples where the sediments have been stirred up.
+If sediments are accidentally disturbed by the boat motor (prop-wash), it is required that the driver, re-position the boat in a new area without disturbing sediments.
 The data recorder must make a note on the data sheet and record actual GPS coordinates where the sample was taken.
-(Sediments add to the inhibition load of the sample and could increase the rate of false negative results for either filtered or centrifuged samples). - (5) When arriving at a sample location (within either a transect or targeted area), the lead sampler and sampling assistant will put on new gloves (powderless latex or nitrile).
-REMINDER Gloves must be changed before each new sample (or at new transects) is taken to prevent cross contamination.
-The same gloves may be worn when collecting blank samples in tandem with a regular sample in a site.
+(Sediments add to the inhibition load of the sample and could increase the rate of false negative results for either filtered or centrifuged samples).

-- (6) Going in consecutive numerical order based on the tube labels, the lead sampler will remove a labeled sample tube from the sample cooler. - (7) Just prior to collecting the sample, the lead sampler will unscrew and remove the lid(s) from the sample containers.
+- (5) When arriving at a sample location the lead sampler and sampling assistant will put on new gloves (powderless latex or nitrile).
+REMINDER Gloves must be changed before each new sample is taken to prevent cross contamination.
+The same gloves may be worn when collecting blank samples in tandem with a regular sample in a site. - (6) Going in consecutive numerical order based on the tube labels, remove a set of labeled sample tubes from the sample cooler. - (7) Just prior to collecting the sample, unscrew and remove the lid(s) from the sample containers.
 Do not under any circumstances touch the interior of a sample container, even with a clean glove.
 Lids should be held in hand and kept clean, or placed in a container designated for holding lids while water is collected.
-To remove lids from holding container, dump them into a clean gloved hand, do not reach into the container to remove the lids. - (8) The lead sampler will then reach over the upstream side or the bow of the transport vessel with the sample container and fill the tube by skimming the surface of the field water.
+To remove lids from holding container, dump them into a clean gloved hand, do not reach into the container to remove the lids. - (8) Collect water by reaching over the upstream side or the bow of the transport vessel with the sample container and fill the tubes by skimming the surface of the field water.
 The sample container must not be submerged or dipped beyond the upper 2 inches of the surface water for sample collection, since the intent of the sampling is to collect floating organic matter that is on the water surface.
 Avoid collecting large organic debris such as twigs, leaves, seeds, etc., because they cause problems in extraction.
 A small amount of duckweed is fine.
 To avoid contamination, the individual collecting the sample should avoid touching any other surfaces with the clean gloves (i.e. the gunwale) and should only handle the sample container and cap.